What is a Clinical Trials Unit?

 The database(s) for my study were agreed and signed off and are being used.
 Now I want to make some changes.
 What should I do?

-You need to contact the DM helpdesk (firstname.lastname@example.org) where a member of the Data Management team will be assigned to deal with changes or amendments.
+You need to contact the DM helpdesk (firstname.lastname@example.org) and a member of the Data Management team will be assigned to deal with changes or amendments.
 Some amendments will need to be approved by an ethics committee and/or the PCTU Senior Statistician.
 The Data Management team will then assess the complexity of the changes requested and if they have been approved will include these in the next version of the database release.
 For approved changes, the specification document will need to be updated and all changes tested before the new version of the database can be released.

 How many Statisticians will work on my study?

 The PCTU will allocate a Senior Statistician and a Statistician to every study.
 The Senior Statistician provides an experienced perspective on study design, methodology and analysis.
 The Statistician will perform the analysis under supervision from the Senior Statistician.
 Studies are also allocated an independent Statistician to perform any un-blinded analysis and quality checks.

 What will the PCTU Statistics team do?

 The PCTU guarantees that your analysis will be undertaken by highly skilled and professionally trained Statisticians.
 All Statisticians that work within the PCTU have extensive statistical experience and undergo rigorous training to adhere to the PCTU Standard Operating Procedures (SOPs) which include Information Governance (IG).
 We instil a strict Quality Control (QC) process, which involves thoroughly checking statistical code and output by an independent Statistician, for all analyses produced by the PCTU and provide a safe and secure system for data.
 The PCTU also has an integrated functionality across the Statistics, Data Management, Health Economics, Quality Assurance and Trial Management teams to ensure a successful project.